mosowaz/terraform-azurerm-service-principal/service_principal-managed_identity/_doc.md

 # Terraform Azure Service Principal and Managed Identity Module
-This module creates Service Principal (with client secrets, OIDC, or client certificate) and Managed Identity.\
+This module creates Service Principal (with client secrets, OIDC, or client certificate).\
 This module also creates Azure Key Vault to store Service Principal secret value and its related attributes,\
  as well as storage account for terraform states used by the Service Principal.